tsm40/Mini-Amazon/README.md

+*This project was originally developed in 2022 as part of a full-stack development course.
+It was revisited and uploaded to GitHub in 2025 with documentation improvements and minor optimizations.*

-A basic overview of how the app works / workflow.
+This README provides a basic overview of how the app works / workflow.

 ## How App Works
 There's two important overarching folders: `/app` and `/db`.